 Gardens for Broome’s saltwater country is a short film on the remarkable life in Roebuck Bay and what the community can do to keep these coastal waters productive and clean so all life can thrive.
 The film was made by Mark Jones, with aerial footage by Shayne Thomson for the Roebuck Bay Working Group.
 Viewers are warned that the film has images and voices of a deceased person.
 Thank you Rangelands NRM for funding this outstanding short film through funding from the Federal Government Landcare Program.

 Celebrate the bay captures the passion of the Broome community for Roebuck Bay.
-The message for everyone is to reduce runoff of garden waste, fertilisers, sewerage and chemicals from your property into the stormwater drains.
-And BTW, back-flush your pool water onto the garden and wash your car on the lawn as it will absorb the nutrients in detergent which should be phosphorous free.
-The film was funded by Rangelands NRM through the Federal Government Landcare program.
+The message for everyone is to garden waste, fertiliser, sewerage and chemical runoff from gardens into Broome’s stormwater drains.
+More tips, back-flush your pool water onto the garden and wash your car on the lawn as it will absorb the nutrients in detergent which should be phosphorous free.
+Funded by Rangelands NRM with support from the Federal Government Landcare program.

 A blooming good film about Roebuck Bay includes great footage of snubfin dolphins, seagrass and shorebirds as well as practical tips for the Broome community to reduce nutrient rich run-off and polluted groundwater flowing into Roebuck Bay and feeding Lyngbya blooms.
 The film is a collaboration between the RBWG, Parks and Wildlife Yawuru Rangers, Roebuck Primary students and Broome community.
 Thanks Rangelands NRM for funding the film and award winning filmmaker Mitch Torres, cameraman Clinton Ferstl and Paul Bell who edited the film.